-100 Dogs is a picture-book which lists 100 types of dogs, showing breeds and personalities in an entertaining and humorous way.
-The book has proved controversial with some dog owners, but we won’t go into that here as it distracts from a genuinely original publication.
+100 Dogs is a picturebook which lists 100 types of dogs, showing breeds and personalities in an entertaining and humorous way.
+The book written and illustrated by Michael Whaite, has proved controversial with some dog owners, but we won’t go into that here as it distracts from a genuinely original publication.

-I have read 100 Dogs to EYFS, KS1 and KS2, to dog fans and those wary of dogs.
+I have read 100 Dogs to children across the primary years, to dog fans and those wary of dogs.
 All have immediately fallen in love with the book and wanted to choose and share their favourite dog.
-One Y1 boy was trying not to giggle as he told me ‘sniffing at a botty dog’ was, funnily enough, his favourite.
+One 7-year-old boy was trying not to giggle as he told me ‘sniffing at a botty dog’ was, funnily enough, his favourite.

-As with any successful picture-book, the illustrations work together with the text.
-The use of background colours really hold the whole text together.
-The different expressions in the eyes of each dog is a delight and we are placed at dog level with only human legs or hands visible.
+As with any successful picturebook, the illustrations work together with the text.
+The use of background colours holds the whole text together.
+The different expressions in the eyes of each dog is a delight, and the reader is positioned at dog level with only human legs or hands visible.

-This is a perfect read-aloud text from Nursery to Year 6.
+This is a perfect read-aloud text for children aged 5 – 9 years.
 It reinforces rhythm and rhyme beautifully and can be used as an opportunity for children to develop their oracy skills as they explain their choices.
 Children could create a backstory for each dog and, if you really want to, you could talk about adjectives.

-This is a picture-book which I will keep in my collection of classic, never-fail to entertain books
+100 Dogs is a picturebook which I will keep in my collection of classic, never-fail to entertain, books.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.